Minimalism In Parenting

 How to practice Minimalism in parenting

 Toy Rotation: Toy rotation is one of best methods to make kids use all their toys to maximum, or not let them get bored of toys.
 Make a shelf and weekly take out only 7-8 toys, next week swap the toys with other toys.
 This way toys will be enjoyed more and will be used more appropriately.
+Here are some toys for your little one to play and learn from.

 Make Room Cleaning a yearly birthday ritual: Involve them in the cleaning process.
 Ask them to separate toys, books and clothes which they don't need to separate.
 Encourage them to donate it to the needy.
 This way they will have enough space from new things, and they will own a few things.
 Also make them part of monthly / weekly cleaning practice.